-As I sat on the hard, metal bench, the sun was glaring down on me.
+As I sat on the hard, metal bench, the sun was glaring down at me.
 The sweat was running down my back, and my eyes were squinting from the brightness of the rays of light.
 The dusty, baseball field and the players looked equally parched.

 What had been an exciting game had slowly turned into dropped heads and frustration.
 Our team was up to bat, and if this inning were anything like the last inning, it would be a quick changeover to the other team.
 Our team was striking out.
 With two outs remaining, the young man stepped up to the plate and swung high and missed.
 On the next pitch, he made contact with the ball, and it flew over second base into center field.